csgroen/RTN_example_TCGA_LIHC/README.md

 We will show how to download the relevant harmonized GRCh38/hg38 data from the Genomic Data Commons (GDC) using the TCGAbiolinks package (Colaprico et al. 2016).
 We will also update the GDC information using molecular features from the TCGA LIHC analysis publication The Cancer Genome Atlas Research Network (2017) and outcomes from the Pan-Cancer Atlas clinical data publication J. Liu et al. (2018).

-After joining data from these sources, we will compute the transcriptional regulatory network using the RTN implementation of mutual-information and the ARACNE algorithm (Margolin et al. 2006), then will assess the regulons for a list of 807 transcription factors (Carro et al. 2010) as regulators.
+After joining data from these sources, we will compute the mutual information-based transcriptional regulatory network ,using the RTN implementation of the ARACNE algorithm (Margolin et al. 2006).
+We will then assess the regulons for a list of 807 transcription factors (Carro et al. 2010) as regulators.

 Finally, we will identify regulons whose activity is informative of 5-year Overall Survival, using the RTNsurvival package.